 Given all this, you may be tempted to abandon your TV in the dead of night in an old lot, but needless to say, you've got to do the responsible thing and dispose of your television the right way.
 Wondering how?
 Here's a guide!

 A landfill exists for waste, right?
-So shouldn't it be as simple as taking your TV to the landfill?
+So shouldn't it be as simple as taking putting you TV in the trash?

 Unfortunately, it isn't.
 Many states, such as California, Pennsylvania and Hawaii, do not allow TVs to make their way to landfills because of their toxic components.
 In states where they are allowed, there are many rules and procedures to follow-and quite a bit to shell out by way of fees.